inspec/train/examples/plugins/train-local-rot13/README.md

   * a Connection
   * Platform configuration
 * documentation (you are reading it now)

-# TODO
 * tests, at the unit and functional level
 * a .gemspec, for packaging and publishing it as a gem
 * a Gemfile, for managing its dependencies
 * a Rakefile, for running development tasks
-* Rubocop linting support for using the base InSpec project rubocop.yml (See Rakefile)
+* Rubocop linting support for using the base Train project rubocop.yml (See Rakefile)

 You are encouraged to use this plugin as a starting point for real plugins.